mikerenfro/2021-09-07-tntech/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to all students, faculty, and staff of Tennessee Tech University.
-Register for the "4-evening workshop: Software Carpentry" service at <a href="https://outlook.office365.com/owa/calendar/ResearchComputingOfficeHours@TennesseeTechUniversity.onmicrosoft.com/bookings/">this page</a>.
+Register for the "4-evening workshop: Software Carpentry" service for September 9 at <a href="https://outlook.office365.com/owa/calendar/ResearchComputingOfficeHours@TennesseeTechUniversity.onmicrosoft.com/bookings/">this page</a>.
 </p>

 <hr/>